 Highlights From the Manes Collection

-Welcome to an extraordinary glimpse inside one of Long Island’s most renowned private art collections.
-Dr. Harvey Manes, whose name graces this building, has offered to share some of his best-loved masterworks, which brings together a roster of art historical giants from
+An extraordinary glimpse inside one of Long Island’s most renowned private art collections.
+Dr. Harvey Manes, whose name graces this building, offered to share some of his best-loved masterworks, which brings together a roster of art historical giants from